The curved Mimetic Finite Difference method: allowing grids with curved faces: Numerical results

-Finally, we consider a square resistor $\Omega$ where a voltage of $u = 1$ V is enforced between the electrodes placed in the two lateral surfaces of a solid squared torus.
-The aim of this test is to compare the accuracy of the curved MFD method in the estimation of a global quantity-of-interest of the square resistor compared to standard MFD method where the local reconstruction operators are defined using face barycenters.
-We note that both schemes employ one DoFs for each curved face.
-However, the standard MFD method does not converge on grids having curved faces, and we have pointed out that this lack of convergence is due to a lack of consistency, namely, the fact that property \textbf{(P1)} does not hold.
+Finally, we compare the curved and the standard MFD method on a same curved grid.
+As observed in Section~\ref{patch}, both schemes employ only one DoF per curved face.
+However, the standard MFD method on curved grids does not converge, as due to a lack of consistency.
 Nonetheless, we still want to quantify such consistency error since may be of interest in practical applications.

-To this end, as done in \cref{patch}, we consider a curved grid obtained by randomly perturbing positions of internal nodes in an initial cubic grid. \Cref{resistor} shows the resulting reconstructed vector field together with the dual grid structure associated with $P_0$-consistent reconstruction operators.

-To compare the accuracy of the curved MFD method, we compute its numerical approximation of the dissipated power of the square resistor and we compare it with the same value computed with the standard MFD method by considering the relative error.
-The comparison is made by varying the number of curved faces that are approximated by piecewise linear surfaces as described in \cref{convergence_sec}.
-As the number of curved faces approximated in this way increases, we gradually include more DoFs and we get a discrete problem of increasing size and increasing accuracy.

-By treating all faces as curved we get a $3 \%$ relative error.
-Instead, by approximating all curved faces with piecewise linear surfaces we get basically the same value of dissipated power.
-Yet, the number of DoFs has doubled.